Skip to main content

 Rules

 Egern supports multiple types of rules that can be used to control the proxy behavior of network traffic and to block certain traffic.
+Rules are matched in the order they appear in the configuration; once a rule matches, subsequent rules are no longer evaluated.

 Supported Rules